danieljyj/academic-kickstart/content/project/beetle/beetle.md

 title = "Beetle_walker"

 # Project summary to display on homepage.
-summary = "
-	Github repository of my work during internship in Beijing in summer 2016 "
+summary = "Github repository of my work during internship in Beijing in summer 2016"

 # Optional external URL for project (replaces project detail page).